HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 There are a number of different ways structured data can be implemented on a page, but JSON-LD is by far the most popular format for home pages.
 It accounts for 40% of mobile and 41% of desktop home pages crawled.

-It’s simply the easiest format to implement, and is done by adding `<script>` elements that are independent of the HTML structure.
+It's simply the easiest format to implement, and is done by adding `<script>` elements that are independent of the HTML structure.
 Other formats, such as Microdata, involve adding attributes to the HTML elements of the page.
 Since Google advises using JSON-LD as a preferred format, it is not surprising that this is the most popular implementation.

 For the most part, inner pages similarly utilize JSON-LD, but there is a slight increase in the use of structure data with Microdata for those pages.